USA Equestrians Of Honor Named

 of the 5th place team at the Nation's Cup Final.

 Becky Grand Hart Trophy, given to an equestrian competing in international

-driving, endurance, reining or vaulting competitions, will go to
+driving, endurance, reining or vaulting competitions, will go

-in non-international competitions.
-Among his many accomplishments
+for driving performance in non-international competitions.
+Among

 Emerson Burr Trophy for an equestrian competing in hunter classes

 over fences will go to Peter Pletcher of Magnolia, TX, the 2002